sstephenson/bats/README.md

 }
 ```

-This option can be used with `-l` or `-L` as well, and does not change
+This option can be used with `-l` as well, and does not change the set
-the set of information displayed on failure.
+of information displayed on failure.

 ##### Regular expression matching